Beach in a cove on the Costa Blanca

 Go to a fiesta

-Dénia celebrates more fiestas than any other town in Spain, from the electrifying carnival of Hogueras de San Juan in June to the historic Moors and Christians Fiesta come August.
+Dénia celebrates more fiestas than any other town in Spain, from the electrifying carnival of Hogueras de San Juan in June to the historic Moors and Christians Fiesta in August.
 The highlight for many, however, is Santissima a Sangre in July, which involves a Toros a la Mar bull running around the seafront as young men dart out of its path.

 Hike in Orba Valley